 This includes tips on how to practice more effectively, how to avoid stage fright, how to calm yourself etc. Also, he offers advice on teamwork in a band or orchestra, which is great advice for anyone, no matter how they feel about the topic.

-When talking about radio and podcast connection, Sound Opinion is an actual radio talkshow that got moved to the podcast and continued its life there uninterrupted.
+When talking about radio and podcast connection, Sound Opinions is an actual radio talk show that got moved to the podcast and continued its life there uninterrupted.

-Comedians Adam Scott and Scott Aukerman joined together to talk about the band Talking Heads.
-They are huge fans (as you might suspect) and they talk about everything and anything connecting to the Talking Heads music.
+Comedians Adam Scott and Scott Aukerman joined together to talk about the band Red Hot Chili Peppers.
+They are huge fans (as you might suspect) and they talk about everything and anything connected to RHCP music.

-They also host some interviews and since they are both comedians, it’s no wonder that this podcast is just funny to listen to, whether you like Talking Heads or not.
+They also host some interviews and since they are both comedians, it’s no wonder that this podcast is just funny to listen to, whether you like Red Hot Chili Peppers or not.

 10. Lost Notes

-Lost Notes is a podcast made by a music journalist and historian Jessica Hopper.
-In it, she discusses some new and fresh questions about the music, musicians, and music industry in general.
+Lost Notes is a podcast made by music journalist and historian Jessica Hopper.
+In it, she discusses some new and fresh questions about music, musicians, and the music industry in general.

 She usually takes some topic that’s trending today and brings up some parallel from the past to explain or show something that’s usually unknown to the general public or even music lovers.